This list of seasonal and indoor allergy terms can help you understand the conversations you and your doctor may have about your child’s allergies.

 Tiny scales shed from animal skin and trap on animal fur or hair.
 Dander float in the air, settle on surfaces and make up much of household dust.
 Cat dander is a classic cause of allergic reactions.

 A common trigger for indoor allergies.
 They are microscopic mites that live in the fibers of pillows, mattresses, blankets and carpet.
 They consume our dead skin cells.
-Inhalation of their droppings can cause allergic reactions such as nasal congestion.
+Inhalation of their droppings can cause allergic reactions resulting in allergy symptoms like nasal congestion.

 High-efficiency particulate air (HEPA) filter that removes particles in the air by forcing it through screens containing microscopic pores.